Dye laser

 A dye laser is a laser that uses an organic dye as the lasing medium, usually as a liquid solution.
 Compared to gases and most solid state lasing media, a dye can usually be used for a much wider range of wavelengths, often spanning 50 to 100 nanometers or more.
 The wide bandwidth makes them particularly suitable for tunable lasers and pulsed lasers.
 The dye rhodamine 6G, for example, can be tuned from 635 nm (orangish-red) to 560 nm (greenish-yellow), and produce pulses as short as 16 femtoseconds.
 Moreover, the dye can be replaced by another type in order to generate an even broader range of wavelengths with the same laser, from the near-infrared to the near-ultraviolet, although this usually requires replacing other optical components in the laser as well, such as dielectric mirrors or pump lasers.

-Dye lasers were independently discovered by P. P. Sorokin and F. P. Schäfer (and colleagues) in 1966.
+Dye lasers were independently discovered by P. P. Sorokin, F. P. Schäfer (and colleagues), and Mary Spaeth in 1966.

 In addition to the usual liquid state, dye lasers are also available as solid state dye lasers (SSDL).
 These SSDL lasers use dye-doped organic matrices as gain medium.

 Construction

 A dye laser uses a gain medium consisting of an organic dye, which is a carbon-based, soluble stain that is often fluorescent, such as the dye in a highlighter pen.
 The dye is mixed with a compatible solvent, allowing the molecules to diffuse evenly throughout the liquid.
 The dye solution may be circulated through a dye cell, or streamed through open air using a dye jet.
 A high energy source of light is needed to 'pump' the liquid beyond its lasing threshold.
 A fast discharge flashtube or an external laser is usually used for this purpose.
-Mirrors are also needed to oscillate the light produced by the dye’s fluorescence, which is amplified with each pass through the liquid.
+Mirrors are also needed to oscillate the light produced by the dye's fluorescence, which is amplified with each pass through the liquid.
 The output mirror is normally around 80% reflective, while all other mirrors are usually more than 99.9% reflective.
 The dye solution is usually circulated at high speeds, to help avoid triplet absorption and to decrease degradation of the dye.
 A prism or diffraction grating is usually mounted in the beam path, to allow tuning of the beam.